akhtarshahnawaz/RUST/readme.md

 fn some_function (t: &(impl Display+Clone), u: &(impl Clone+Debug)) -> i32 where T: Display+Clone, U:Clone+Debug{
  ...
 }

+// We can also prescribe return value to be of a type that implements specific traits, for instance we can edit about function to return a value to implements Clone trait fn some_function (t: &(impl Display+Clone), u: &(impl Clone+Debug)) -> (impl Clone) where T: Display+Clone, U:Clone+Debug{
+ ...
+}
 ```

 ## Advance Traits and Types